How to Reverse a Clip in Premiere Pro: A Comprehensive Guide

 Note on Audio: Reversing a clip also reverses its audio, which can be disorienting.
 Consider unlinking the audio (right-click > Unlink) and either muting it or replacing it with a new soundtrack.
 You might also want to fade the audio in Premiere Pro for a smoother transition.

-After reversing your clip, it’s crucial to preview and adjust as needed:
+After reversing your clip, it’s crucial to preview and adjust as needed.
+The Program Monitor provides real-time feedback on how your reversed footage will appear in the final export.

-- Use the Program Monitor to play back your reversed clip.
+- Use the Program Monitor to play back your reversed clip and check for any visual artifacts.

 - If the result isn’t quite what you envisioned, reopen the Speed/Duration dialog to make further adjustments.